MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

 For Sushi Neko you will be using the default portrait orientation.
 You will need to modify the *GameScene.sks* scene size to a iPhone resolution.
 The artwork was designed for iPhone 6 or 7, and should work for most other screen sizes.

+## Set the Game to Portrait

+This game will run in protrait mode only.

+> [action]
+> Select your project file, should be the first item in the project navigator on the left side.
+Under the general
+> tab uncheck everything except "Portrait" under Deployment Info > Device Orientation.
+>

+## Setting up GameScene.sks

 > [action]
 > Open *GameScene.sks*, delete any default objects. `Zoom Out` until you can see the yellow bounding box of the scene.
 > Click on